Knicks–Nets rivalry: 2012–present: New York vs. Brooklyn

 After buying the Nets in 2010, Mikhail Prokhorov took frequent jabs at the Knicks and their ownership.
 He stated that he wished to "turn Knicks fans into Nets fans" when the team relocated, and that he was happy the Nets caused the Knicks to "overpay" for Carmelo Anthony (by increasing their own offers in the "Carmelo Sweepstakes").

 Both sides have begun marketing in earnest throughout Manhattan and Brooklyn, often proclaiming they are the sole "team of the borough" with billboards displaying their newly acquired superstars, Carmelo Anthony and Deron Williams.
 One of the first moves of Prokhorov's ownership of the Nets in 2010 was to purchase a large 225 × 99 ft painted billboard, featuring himself, then Nets part-owner Jay-Z and the words "Blueprint for Greatness" on the side of a building at 34th Street and Eighth Avenue facing Madison Square Garden, home of the Knicks.
 The Knicks responded to the Nets' marketing push with a television commercial stating, "You can walk like us, you can talk like us, but you ain't never gonna be like us."
 This prompted Prokhorov to respond: "I think we'd more like to be like the Lakers [winners of 16 NBA championships]."
 Marty Markowitz, the former borough president of Brooklyn, has derisively called the Knicks the "Manhattan Knicks" and claimed that any Brooklynite who supported the Knicks was committing "treason".

-The trash talking between the two teams, including personal insults such as the 6-foot-8 Prokhorov calling Knicks owner James Dolan "that little man", reached a point where NBA commissioner David Stern felt the need to arrange a meeting between Knicks owner James Dolan and Brooklyn Nets owner Mikhail Prokhorov to lessen the tensions between the two.
+The trash talking between the two teams, including personal insults such as the Prokhorov calling Knicks owner James Dolan "that little man", reached a point where NBA commissioner David Stern felt the need to arrange a meeting between Knicks owner James Dolan and Brooklyn Nets owner Mikhail Prokhorov to lessen the tensions between the two.